eckes/harryqrcache/README.md

 There could be various stations between the first and the next-to-last.

 The challenge is to receive this next-to-last checkpoint within a defined time window.
-Only if you arrive within this time window, you'll receive the coordinates for the last checkpoint.
+If one arrives on time, there shall be another QR code which calls the check page.
+If the token is yet and still valid, the coordinates for the last checkpoint are shown.
 If you're too soon, you'll have to wait; if you're too late, you won't get the coordinates for the last point.

 ## Tech stuff